DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

-# React Core - Providing Values
+# React Core - Provide Values

 A [Getter](../reference/getter.md) is a plugin primitive used to share a value between other plugins.
 The shared value is a single field of the plugin-based component's state.